RaresAnghel08/OCR230/readme.md

 - **Data filtering**: Filters are applied to extract only relevant data (e.g., numbers, letters).
 - **File organization**: Processed images are moved to a folder specific to the locality, and text files are saved in the same folder.
 - **File renaming**: Files are renamed according to the person's first name and last name for easier management.
+- **Automatic Excel export**: All data is centralized in an Excel file with professional formatting.
+- **CNP validation**: Automatic verification of CNPs according to the official Romanian algorithm.
+- **Duplicate detection**: Automatic identification of duplicate CNPs with detailed reporting.
+- **CSV export**: Automatic generation of CSV files for compatibility with other systems.
+- **PDF reports**: Automatic creation of PDF reports with interactive statistics and charts.
+- **Validation report**: Reports window with real-time statistics after processing.
+- **Automatic opening**: Excel, PDF and output folder open automatically upon completion.

 ## OCR Models Used